 Food substitutions to make at Popeyes

 For more nutrition information about AAFES restaurants and MWR Restaurants

 Visit Shop My Exchange to see the most restaurant information.
 MWR Dining options also offer healthy food options to choose with a bit to eat on post.

 Get more food for your money

 You can save money and stop relying so much on convenience foods by planning and preparing more nutritious meals.
+Shoppers save thousands of dollars annually on their purchases compared to commercial prices when shopping regularly at a Commissary.
 On average,

 Americans spend $1,200.00 per year on fast food!